microcks/microcks.io/content/news/_index.md

 #### 1.2.0 on 21 Feb 2021

 We are delighted to announce the **1.2.0** release of Microcks!
-Here are below the main highlight of this release:
+Here are below the main highlights of this release:

 * The support of [Apache Avro](https://avro.apache.org) as Event-driven APIs message encoding, as well as various schema registries.
 See our [Kafka, Avro and Schema Registry guide](https://microcks.io/documentation/guides/avro-messaging/)
 * The support of [MQTT](https://mqtt.org/) protocol for mocking and testing Event-driven APIs that may be related to the Internet of Things (IoT),